hzget/hzget.github.io/ml_tech/algorithms/principle_of_training.md

 There're two different ways to train it:

-* Using a direct "close-form" equation that directly computes the required params.
+1. Using a direct "close-form" equation that directly computes the required params.
-* Using an iterative optimazation approach called Gradient Descent (GD) that gradually tweaks the model params to minimize the cost function, eventually converging to the same set of params as the first method.
+2. Using an iterative optimazation approach called Gradient Descent (GD) that gradually tweaks the model params to minimize the cost function, eventually converging to the same set of params as the first method.
-  There're a few variants of Gradient Descent: Batch GD, Mini-batch GD and Stochastic GD (SGD).
+   There're a few variants of Gradient Descent: Batch GD,Mini-batch GD and Stochastic GD (SGD).

 ## The method of close-form equation